learn-co-curriculum/phase-1-algorithms-intro-to-algorithmic-problem-solving/README.md

 # Introduction to Algorithmic Problem Solving

+## Learning Goals

+- Understand what you will learn in this section

+## Introduction

 Welcome to this section on algorithmic problem solving!
 From the prework up to this point, you've learned the fundamentals of JavaScript as a language, including how to write functions and work with built-in data types, as well as